platformsh/platformsh-docs/README.md

 └── platform <- main doc pages
 ```

-Note: ``sites/platform`` is the main docs.
-</br>Each whitelabel site inherit from `platform`.
+Note: `sites/platform` is the main documentation site.
+Each white label site inherits data from `platform`.

-### Placeholders
+### Configure settings placeholders

-We introduce placeholders for Vendor and CLI name, as we need it for Platform.sh and Upsun.
-These placeholders are define in `sites/friday/config/_default/params.yaml` file as the following:
+When you add a white label documentation, you want the vendor and CLI names to be easily substituted.

+For example, if you add a white label documentation for a product called MyGreatProduct,
+you want every instance of `Platform.sh` and `Platform.sh CLI` to be automatically substituted by `MyGreatProduct` and `MyGreatProduct CLI` respectively.
+To achieve that result, use the settings placeholders defined in the `sites/friday/config/_default/params.yaml` file:

 ```yaml
 # Vendorization
 vendor: